 Healthcare systems face numerous challenges, including overburdened resources and fragmented data.

-HCAI is revolutionizing patient care by enabling predictive, real-time, and personalized solutions.
+HCAI is revolutionising patient care by enabling predictive, real-time, and personalised solutions.

 For instance, AI-driven diagnostic tools are helping radiologists identify early signs of diseases like cancer, speeding up diagnosis and improving treatment outcomes.

-Additionally, wearable devices equipped with AI analyze health data to alert users and healthcare providers about potential risks, allowing for timely interventions.
+Additionally, wearable devices equipped with AI analyse health data to alert users and healthcare providers about potential risks, allowing for timely interventions.

 Studies highlight that remote monitoring powered by AI has significantly reduced hospital readmissions and improved chronic disease management.